Everyone is a sales person

-How many times have you heard yourself say that, or heard others say something similar.
+How many times have you heard yourself say being a sales person is hard work or heard others say something similar?

-For a long time now, many businesses have held the belief that this sales gift is something that someone was either born with or lacks naturally, and often a struggling start-up, or a frustrated owner/manager, will seek these skills in others believing that if they could just find that one right person to join the team, who comes ready equipped with these magic ingredients ready-made, then all their sales growth problems would be solved in one fell swoop.
+For a long time now, many businesses have held the belief that this sales gift is something that someone was either born with or lacks naturally.
+Often a struggling start-up, or a frustrated owner/manager, will seek these skills in others.
+They believe if they could just find that one right person to join the team.
+The sales person who comes readily equipped with these magic ingredients ready-made, then all their sales growth problems would be solved in one fell swoop.

-It is true that recruiting and building an exceptional team is a necessary part of developing and growing a business – and it does make sense to recruit those who have the attitude and values, and where possible the skills and experience that match your ambitious vision – but this does not support the argument that sales competence is an illusive skill that cannot be nurtured and developed – in anyone!
+It is true that recruiting and building an exceptional team is a necessary part of developing and growing a business.
+It also makes sense to recruit those who have the attitude and values, and where possible the skills and experience that match your ambitious vision.
+This does not, however, support the argument that sales competence is an elusive skill that cannot be nurtured and developed.
+In anyone.

-Epigenetics the very latest field of research in DNA human science and aims to understand the changes in gene behavior not caused by heritable changes in the DNA sequence –thus use of the term epi- from the Greek meaning of ‘outside of’ the genetics.
+Epigenetics is the very latest field of research in DNA human science.
+It aims to understand the changes in gene behaviour caused by heritable changes in the DNA sequence.
+Thus use of the term epi- from the Greek meaning of ‘outside of’ the genetics.
 The most recent papers confirm that within everyone’s DNA some strands of proteins are can be either activated or deactivated throughout someone’s lifetime depending on their human experience.

-As we mature from children into adults we often dumb-down these natural instincts, (or they’re bashed out of us) as they can be perceived to be brash, unattractive or wrongly motivated.
+As we mature from children into adults we often dumb-down these natural instincts.
+Usually, they are discouraged as they can be perceived to be brash, unattractive or wrongly motivated.

 If you need to develop sales capability either in yourself or your team, there are 3 ways in which to nurture these skills.